v4nn4/haratch-ocr/README.md

 ## Dependencies

 - Python 3.12+
-- Poetry for dependency management
 - Tesseract with [hye-calfa-n model](https://github.com/calfa-co/hye-tesseract) from calfa-co
 - DocLayout-YOLO model from HuggingFace
-- Dask for parallelization
-- FastAPI for API
-- Docker for containerization

 ## Optional Dependencies